 “Residents of Brynhyfryd are dying from the rare neurological disorder Progressive Supranuclear Palsy.
 These deaths are almost certainly due to specified and other potential unspecified contamination tipped at the Heol y Glyn landfill site.
 Public officers who have covered up this contamination are responsible for the unlawful killing of these residents.”

 These published documents have been submitted to Natural Resources Wales, Neath Port Talbot Council and Glynneath Town Council, they show the potential cause and effect of the deaths of Glynneath residents from toxic waste at the Heol y Glyn development.
 All three organisations refuse to undertake due diligence into the findings of the documents, they refuse provide evidence that contradicts the findings and they refuse to openly discuss the documents or acknowledge that the documents exist.

 What is a Corruption Coalition?

-CORRUPTION COALITION - A corruption coalition is a group of people that have formed an alliance to support corruption.
+CORRUPTION COALITION - Where a person or group form an alliance to support corruption.